JBs197/Retriever/README.md

-# SCDA
+# Retriever
-SCDA (Statistics Canada Data Analysis) is a project aimed at computing correlations and extrapolations in real-time, using large quantities of census data from Statistics Canada.
+Retriever is a program made to download large quantities of spreadsheet data from Statistics Canada, as the first step in my over-arching SCDA (Statistics Canada Data Analysis) project.
+SCDA is aimed at computing correlations and extrapolations in real-time, using articulated and publically-available census data .

 # Log
 [2020/11/28]